 Heap queue (or heapq) in Python

-- heappush(heap, ele) :- This function is used to insert the element mentioned in its arguments into heap.
-The order is adjusted, so as heap structure is maintained.
+- heappush(heap, ele): This function is used to insert the element mentioned in its arguments into a heap.
+The order is adjusted, so that heap structure is maintained.

-- heappop(heap) :- This function is used to remove and return the smallest element from heap.
-The order is adjusted, so as heap structure is maintained.
+- heappop(heap): This function is used to remove and return the smallest element from the heap.
+The order is adjusted, so that heap structure is maintained.

 The created heap is : [1, 3, 9, 7, 5] The modified heap after push is : [1, 3, 4, 7, 5, 9] The popped and smallest element is : 1

-- heapreplace(heap, ele) :- This function also inserts and pops element in one statement, but it is different from above function.
-In this, element is first popped, then the element is pushed.i.e, the value larger than the pushed value can be returned. heapreplace() returns the smallest value originally in the heap regardless of the pushed element as opposed to heappushpop().
+- heapreplace(heap, ele):- This function also inserts and pops elements in one statement, but it is different from the above function.
+In this, the element is first popped, then the element is pushed. i.e, the value larger than the pushed value can be returned. heapreplace() returns the smallest value originally in the heap regardless of the pushed element as opposed to heappushpop().

-- nlargest(k, iterable, key = fun) :- This function is used to return the k largest elements from the iterable specified and satisfying the key if mentioned.
+- nlargest(k, iterable, key = fun): This function is used to return the k largest elements from the iterable specified and satisfy the key if mentioned.

-- nsmallest(k, iterable, key = fun) :- This function is used to return the k smallest elements from the iterable specified and satisfying the key if mentioned.
+- nsmallest(k, iterable, key = fun): This function is used to return the k smallest elements from the iterable specified and satisfy the key if mentioned.

 The 3 largest numbers in list are : [10, 9, 8] The 3 smallest numbers in list are : [1, 3, 4]